zdanek/maverick/docs/current/README.md

 ### Jetson Nano Instructions
 The Jetson Nano platform is a 'first class' supported platform in Maverick - ie. we aim to provide an optimal experience on this platform.
-Having said that, Jetson Nano support is in early stages.
-The first initial download is quite large and based on Jetpack 4.4, and requires a 32Gb SD card.
+Having said that, Jetson Nano support is in early stages so please reach out on gitter or github if you find problems or would like to suggest improvements.
+The current image is based on Jetpack 4.4, and requires a 32Gb SD card.
 To get started:
 - Write the image files to SD card (no need to uncompress if you use [Etcher](https://etcher.io/))
-- Boot from the SD card
+- Boot from the SD card (it should automatically expand the root partition/filesystem)
 - If the ethernet is plugged in, login over the network: `ssh mav@maverick-nano.local` (default password: *wingman*).
 Otherwise attach a screen and keyboard.
-- Temporary: run `/usr/lib/nvidia/resizefs/nvresizefs.sh` to expand the root filesystem to fill the SD card.
 - (Optionally) [Run 'wifi-setup' to setup wireless networking](/modules/network#quick-start-wifi)
 - [Get Started](#get-Started)